How Much Does It Cost to Cut a Window?

 Projects that require extra work will inevitably cost more.
 By educating yourself on replacement costs you can plan your dream renovation project without any surprises or headaches.

-Installing a New Window in an Existing wall
+What’s The Cost to Install a Window in an Existing Wall?

 Planning your window replacement is easier when you understand the structural requirements of each window renovation option.
-You don’t need to be a home renovation professional to plan and estimate a rough budget for your window replacement project.
-Rather, you can educate yourself on the basics in order to establish a better understanding and realistic budget to suit your individual needs.
+You don’t need to be a home improvement professional to plan and estimate a rough budget for your window project.
+Rather, you can educate yourself on the basics to establish a better understanding and realistic budget to suit your individual needs.

 Every window has a structural header, or beam that supports weight.
 If the weight is distributed onto a window, (as you may find in some older builds), you will find it hard to open and close, or worse it could actually break!